bsaiteja0714/weather-news-automation/README.md

-# 🤖 Smart Automation Tracker
+# 🌍 Weather News Automation

-An automated Node.js system that fetches real-time weather and tech news data, analyzes trends, and generates a daily markdown report.
+An automated Node.js system that fetches real-time weather data and technology news, analyzes trends, and generates a daily markdown report.
 Powered by GitHub Actions for fully automated execution.

 ---